 11. Weekly earnings

-(1) Subject to clauses 12 to 16, for the purposes of this Schedule “weekly earnings” has the meaning given by this clause.
+(1) Subject to clauses 12 to 16, for the purposes of this Schedule weekly earnings has the meaning given by this clause.

 (2) In this Schedule —

-“Amount A” means the rate of weekly earnings payable, at the time of the incapacity, for the appropriate classification under the relevant industrial award, or which would have been payable if the relevant industrial award were still in operation, plus —
+Amount A means the rate of weekly earnings payable, at the time of the incapacity, for the appropriate classification under the relevant industrial award, or which would have been payable if the relevant industrial award were still in operation, plus —

 (a) any over award or service payments paid on a regular basis as part of the worker’s earnings;